 The framework, condensed:

 Level 0, Manual.
 You write code by hand.
-AI is an afterthought or not present at all.
-This is already becoming rare among experienced developers.
+AI is absent or sits outside the development workflow.

 Level 1, Task delegation.
 You ask AI to write a unit test, generate a function, scaffold a component.
 You're driving; AI handles discrete tasks on command.